-As discussed above, the study team estimated the distance between the home neighborhood to school, and found that about half of respondents live within about 2 miles of their school, but a significant share-almost

-20%-are living four or more miles away (Figure 7).
+The study team estimated the distance between the home neighborhood to school, and found that about half of respondents live within about 2 miles of their school, but a significant share-almost 20%-are living four or more miles away (Figure 7).
 Many of the longest-distance trips were made by individuals living in the southwestern part of the city, which has the second-highest percentage of parents driving their children to school.